jhorchler/infrastructure-automation/README.md

 ### Packer builder used

-As packer can use many builders and and can build all builds in parallel I would be able to create all artifacts from one build definition.
+As packer can use many builders and can build all builds in parallel I would be able to create all artifacts from one build definition.
 I decided not to do that for several reasons.